 "Then you really don't pay attention to how some of the crew watch you in the rec lounge."

 "If I don't know about them, they can't be rivals."
 She smiles because she loves their gentle verbal sparring.
 He's never mean about it.
 But there's an edge that excites her.
-He wants to win and she does, too--the urge to submit does not negate the urge to compete, and she's found an awful lot of "players" who don't understand that.
+He wants to win and she does, too—the urge to submit doesn't negate the urge to compete, and she's found an awful lot of "players" who don't understand that.

 Although there are days she thinks she will die if she can't touch him.
 As a doctor, of course, she knows she won't expire from unsatisfied lust, so she pushes the need back and enjoys the parts of him she can have.